Every dirty data problem is caused by a process problem: why you need to fix the root cause

 - Process problems are the root cause; data problems are just the symptom

-- Data Management only treats the symptoms, whereas Data Orchestration cures the root cause AND treats the symptoms
+- Data Management only treats the symptoms, whereas RevOps automation and data orchestration tools cure the root cause AND treat the symptoms

 Every Dirty Data Problem is Caused by a Process Problem